laubjkri/Krig/README.md

 # Krig
-Contains a text based and a graphical version of teh cardgame called "krig".
+Contains a text based and a graphical version of the cardgame called "krig".